 Hello, my family and I have been part of the St Mary’s School community for the last 7 years and have loved getting to know students, staff and the wider school community during this time.
 Georgia, my oldest daughter, is now at Carmel and William and Grace are both current students at St Mary’s.
 I am actively involved in fundraising for the school and this year have taken on the role of student activities and grants coordinator.
 Seeing children trying new sports, being active and being part of a team or group is very rewarding.
 Outside of school, my husband Craig and our family – including our 3x children, 2x dogs and 1x rabbit love spending time on the Coromandel, going for walks and enjoying the great outdoors.

 Do we interact and improve the environment we work in or do we allow ourselves to stop achieving?
-After two years at St Mary’s as caretaker I have appreciated the changes made at the school, especially with the involvement of staff, parents and children.
+After four years at St Mary’s as caretaker I have appreciated the changes made at the school, especially with the involvement of staff, parents and children.
 Outside of school, I enjoy helping at church, reading and travel.